Zolmitriptan: Chemistry

 Zolmitriptan, also known as [(4S)-2-oxo-1,3-oxazolidin-4-yl]methyl-N,N-dimethyltryptamine, is a tryptamine derivative and a 5-substituted derivative of the psychedelic drug dimethyltryptamine (DMT).
 It is specifically the derivative of DMT in which the hydrogen atom at position 5 of the indole ring has been substituted with a [(4S)-2-oxo-1,3-oxazolidin-4-yl]methyl group.

 The experimental log P of zolmitriptan is 1.6 to 1.8.
 For comparison, the experimental log P of sumatriptan is 0.8 to 0.93.
 Zolmitriptan is much more lipophilic than sumatriptan.

 Analogues of zolmitriptan include other triptans like sumatriptan, naratriptan, rizatriptan, eletriptan, almotriptan, and frovatriptan.

 History

 Zolmitriptan was patented in 1990 and was first described in the scientific literature by 1994.
 It was first introduced for medical use in the United States in 1997.

 Society and culture

 Brand names

 Zolmitriptan is marketed by AstraZeneca with the brand names Zomig, Zomigon (Argentina, Canada, and Greece), AscoTop (Germany) and Zomigoro (France).

 Economics

 In 2008, Zomig generated nearly $154 million in sales.

 AstraZeneca's U.S. patent on Zomig tablets expired on November 14, 2012, and its pediatric exclusivity extension expired on May 14, 2013.
 The patent in certain European countries has already expired too, and generic drug maker Actavis released a generic version in those countries, starting in March 2012.

 Legal status

-In Russia, versions of zolmitriptan which are not registered in the National registry of medications may be regarded as narcotic drugs (derivatives of dimethyltriptamine).
+In Russia, versions of zolmitriptan which are not registered in the National registry of medications may be regarded as narcotic drugs (derivatives of dimethyltriptamine (DMT)).